confluentinc/kafka-tutorials/README.md

 (cd _includes/tutorials/transforming/kstreams/code/ && make)
 ```

-2. Run-and-play: execute the harness runner for a single tutorial by calling `make SEQUENCE="dev, test"`, just across `dev` and `test` stages, which leaves all resources and Docker containers running so you can then play with it.
-Format: `(cd _includes/tutorials/<tutorial name>/<type>/code && make SEQUENCE="dev, test")` where type is one of `ksql | kstreams | kafka`.
+2. Run-and-play: execute the harness runner for a single tutorial by calling `make SEQUENCE='"dev, test"'`, just across `dev` and `test` stages, which leaves all resources and Docker containers running so you can then play with it.
+Format: `(cd _includes/tutorials/<tutorial name>/<type>/code && make SEQUENCE='"dev, test"')` where type is one of `ksql | kstreams | kafka`.
 Example:

 ```
-(cd _includes/tutorials/transforming/kstreams/code/ && make SEQUENCE="dev, test")
+(cd _includes/tutorials/transforming/kstreams/code/ && make SEQUENCE='"dev, test"')
 ```

 Now you can play with the environment, some sample commands shown below.